rayukiii/ICT-Ethics-and-Governance-in-Society-e-Portfolio/portfolio4.md

 During the workshop, I learnt that censorship existed even before the Internet was invented, which made me curious about how censorship worked in the past.
 Before this, the main form of censorship I knew was something more visible, such as television and film classifications.
 However, after the workshop and reading this article, I learnt that censorship can come in many different forms and can involve controlling or restricting people’s access to information, speech and ideas.
 Overall, this artefact helped me understand that censorship is much broader than simply blocking explicit content.
-It made me more aware that censorship can affect what people are allowed to see, hear or express, which also made me think more carefully about who should have the responsibility to decide what content should be restricted similarly and who should take responsibility for censorship.
+It made me more aware that censorship can affect what people are allowed to see, hear or express, which also made me think more carefully about who should have the responsibility to decide what content should be restricted and who should take responsibility for censorship.

 ## Artefact 2: Who is responsible, and when is censorship necessary?